Do covariates explain why these groups differ? The choice of reference group can reverse conclusions in the Oaxaca-Blinder decomposition: Abstract

 \section{Abstract}

 Scientists often want to explain why an outcome is different in two groups.
 For instance, differences in patient mortality rates across two hospitals could be due to differences in the patients themselves (covariates) or differences in medical care (outcomes given covariates).
-The Oaxaca--Blinder decomposition (OBD) is a standard tool to tease apart these factors.
+The Oaxaca–Blinder decomposition (OBD) is a standard tool to tease apart these factors.
 It is well known that the OBD requires choosing one of the groups as a reference, and the numerical answer can vary with the reference.
-To the best of our knowledge, there has not been a systematic investigation into whether the choice of OBD reference can yield different substantive conclusions and how common this issue is.
-In the present paper, we give existence proofs in real and simulated data that the OBD references can yield substantively different conclusions and that these differences are not entirely driven by model misspecification or small data.
-We prove that substantively different conclusions occur in up to half of the parameter space, but find these discrepancies rare in the real-data analyses we study.
-We explain this empirical rarity by examining how realistic data-generating processes can be biased towards parameters that do not change conclusions under the OBD.
+To the best of our knowledge, there has been no systematic investigation into whether the choice of OBD reference can yield different substantive conclusions and how common this issue is.
+In the present paper, we give existence proofs in real and simulated data that the OBD references can in fact yield substantively different conclusions.
+Our empirical exercises find that this sensitivity is more common when the OBD is extended to more complex regression models, including a pretrained transformer.
+Our theoretical and empirical results together establish that these conclusion reversals are not entirely driven by model misspecification, small data, or adversarial parameter choices.
+Our results suggest that practitioners should always report both directions of the OBD; that modern machine learning and large datasets do not automatically resolve the conclusion reversal problem; and that further work on this problem is needed.